Gabon travel advice

 Gabonese law does not prohibit sexual acts between individuals of the same sex.
 However, homosexuality is not widely accepted in Gabonese society.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Gabon.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Gabon.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics